sannimichaelse/salcoin/README.md

 1. Clone the repository https://github.com/sannimichaelse/salcoin.git
 2. cd salcoin and run npm install
-3. Add a ormconfig.json file at the root of the project.
+3. Add a ormconfig.json file at the root of the project for migrations.
 You can check ormconfig-example.json file:

 ```
 {